Zypperman/xiandan/Organised/05 CS Practical/Software/Git and Github/Git and Github Basics.md

 ## Preface

 Git is a way to handle version control for code you write.
 Github is just where you do this with other people, alongside other cool stuff like automated testing that you see with continuous Integration and Development (CI/CD).

+Each projects is managed with Git by creating a repository, where a hidden `git` folder will be created in your project folder.
+This folder contains everything it needs for internal tracking and versioning.

+This `.git` folder represents the state of your project's version management.

 ### Important features